RTXteam/RTX-KG2/README.md

     kg2-code/build-kg2.sh

-## In a Docker container Ubuntu 18.04 host OS in AWS:
+## Option 2: setup the KG2 builder in a Docker container Ubuntu 18.04 host OS in AWS:

 Prerequisites:
 - You are in a new EC2 instance based on the Ubuntu 18.04 AMI